casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 ## ERC-20 Implementations on Casper and Implications for Decentralized Exchanges {#erc20-implications}

-There exist at least two different implementations of ERC-20 Standard on the Casper Network.
+There exist at least two different implementations of the ERC-20 Standard on Casper networks.

 - [Rengo-Labs implementation](https://github.com/Rengo-Labs/casper-erc20).
 - [Friendly Market implementation](https://github.com/FriendlyMarket/casper-erc20).